 the babagon catchment

-The Babagon Catchment area in Sabah plays a crucial role in providing water supply to Greater Kota Kinabalu, contributing 57% of its water resources.
+The Babagon Catchment in Sabah plays a crucial role in providing water supply to Greater Kota Kinabalu, contributing 57% of its water resources.
 However, this vital ecosystem is facing degradation due to various factors.
-To address this issue, a pilot project has been designed to restore the water catchment area using a Payments for Ecosystem Services (PES) approach.
-The project aims to combine local sustainable development with watershed conservation efforts.
+To address this issue, a pilot project has been designed to restore the water catchment area using a Payment for Ecosystem Services (PES) approach.
+The project aims to combine local sustainable development with watershed conservation efforts, while gradually strengthening community-led stewardship through ongoing restoration and ecotourism activities.

 Project Objectives: